Anže Kopitar: Personal life

-Kopitar was born in Jesenice, Slovenia (then part of Yugoslavia) to Matjaž and Mateja Kopitar.
-Matjaž played hockey for HK Acroni Jesenice, winning the league title three times, and was a member of the Yugoslav and Slovenian national teams.
+Kopitar was born in Jesenice, SR Slovenia, SFR Yugoslavia, to Matjaž and Mateja Kopitar.
+Matjaž played ice hockey for HK Acroni Jesenice, winning the league title three times, and was a member of the Yugoslav and Slovenian national teams.
 He also coached HK Acroni Jesenice of the Austrian Hockey League during the 2006–07 season and the Slovenian national team from 2010 until 2015.
 Mateja worked at the family restaurant in Hrušica, a village about five kilometres from Jesenice.